Sergeant Major of the Army: Insignia

-2019–present, tan on olive for use on green service replaced the dark blue as the primary uniform.
+2019–present, tan on olive for use on Army Green Service Uniform (AGSU) replaced the dark blue as the primary uniform.

 The sergeant major of the Army, like counterparts in the other branches, wears a unique rank insignia, including a unique collar insignia ("brass").

 The collar insignia of the SMA is the shield portion of the collar insignia of an aide-de-camp to the Army Chief of Staff (less the surmounting eagle), placed upon an enlisted collar disk of gold color, one inch in diameter.
 The insignia worn by the first Sergeant Major of the Army William O. Wooldridge was hand-soldered by Colonel Jasper J. Wilson from the cannibalized insignia and enlisted collar brass of an aide.
 The insignia was approved on 4 July 1966.
 Originally, the SMA would wear the device on each collar, but he now wears the standard "U.S." disk on his right collar as do all enlisted soldiers.
 This insignia is also worn in place of a unit insignia on the SMA's beret, garrison cap, and pull-over sweater.
 The collar insignia of the senior enlisted advisor to the chairman ("SEAC") of the JCS, approved 2 February 2006, is based directly upon that of the SMA, and features the shield of an aide de camp to the chairman of the joint chiefs of staff (without the surmounting eagle), on a gold-colored disk.